grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

       - Network issues such as packet loss between the client and gateway.
       - Poor performance of intermediate network hops such as load balancers or HTTP proxies.
       - Client process having insufficient CPU resources.
     - The gateway may need to be scaled up.
-Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
+Use the `Fire / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`distributor`**
     - Typically, distributor p99 latency is in the range 50-100ms.
 If the distributor latency is higher than this, you may need to scale up the distributors.
   - **`ingester`**
     - Typically, ingester p99 latency is in the range 5-50ms.
 If the ingester latency is higher than this, you should investigate the root cause before scaling up ingesters.
     - Check out the following alerts and fix them if firing:
-      - `MimirProvisioningTooManyActiveSeries`
+      - `FireProvisioningTooManyActiveSeries`
-      - `MimirProvisioningTooManyWrites`
+      - `FireProvisioningTooManyWrites`

 #### Read Latency